OpenSecuritySummit/oss2018/content/tracks/GDPR/working-sessions/gdpr-is-live-now-what.md

 ---
-title        : Gamification of GDPR compliance type         : working-session status       : featured description  : How to create positive feedback loops between the multiple teams aiming for GDPR Compliance organizers   : participants : Tony Richards
+title        : GDPR is live, now what? type         : working-session track        : GDPR status       : featured description  : Plan for the next phase of GDPR organizers   : participants : Tony Richards
 ---